About

 Personal

-I live in Cambridge, MA, with my wife and daugther.
-Previously, I’ve lived in Saarbrücken, Germany—where I was a student at Saarland University, and a research assistant at the Max Planck Institute for Software Systems.
-I am originally from Lahore, Pakistan.
-I am bilingual in Punjabi and Urdu, and speak just enough German to order a döner kebab.
-I enjoy reading, single player video games, tabla, and film photography.
+I live in Seattle, WA, with my wife and daugther.
+Previously, I’ve lived in Boston, MA—where I was a part of Khoury College; Saarbrücken, Germany—where I was a student at Saarland University, and a research assistant at the Max Planck Institute for Software Systems; and Lahore, Pakistan, where I am originally from.

 Header: Boston’s Back Bay as seen from Longfellow Bridge, shot on Kodak Gold 200.